rsdavis/blog-svelte/articles/bivariate_pie_chart/article.md

 ---
 date: '2019-06-01'
-tagline: 'Here is an interesting approach to representing bivariate data using a twist on the standard pie chart.'
+tagline: 'Representing bivariate data using a twist on the standard pie chart'
 ---

 # D3 Bivariate Pie Chart